jgoerzen/docker-debian-base/README.md

 of a container containing SSH will have a new random host key.
 If you want to override this, you can of course supply your own files in /etc/ssh or make it a volume.

+# Advanced topic: programs that depend on disabled scripts

+There are a number of scripts in `/etc/init.d` that are normally part of a Debian system initialization, but fail in a Docker environment.
+They do things like set up swap space, mount filesystems, etc.
+Docker images typically leave those scripts in place, but they are never called because Docker systems typically don't run a real init like these images do.

+Although calling the scripts produces nothing worse than harmless errors, I have disabled those scripts in these images in order to avoid putting useless error messages in people's log files.
+In some very rare circumstances, this may cause installation of additional packages to fail due to boot script dependency ordering not working right.
+(Again, this is very rare).

+I saw this happen once where a package had a long chaing of dependencies that wound up pulling in cgmanager, which died in postinst complaining that its init script required `mountkernfs`.
+I worked around this in my Dockerfile like this:

+    update-rc.d mountkernfs.sh defaults
+    apt-get -y --no-install-recommends offending-package
+    update-rc.d -f cgmanager remove
+    update-rc.d -f mountkernfs.sh remove

+Also, I have blocked systemd from accidentally being installed on the system.
+There are a few packages that pull in systemd shims and so forth, so if you get errors about systemd not installing, try adding `rm /etc/apt/preferences.d/systemd` to your Dockerfile.

 # Docker Tags